little-sealion/DesignPattern/README.md

 # DesignPattern
-Exercise code when taking Mosh's Design Pattern Cource
+  This repo is the exercise code I implemented while taking Mosh's Design Pattern Cource

+## Open Close Principel
+> Open for extension, close for modification